 If you’re like most first-time house buyers, then you’re probably new to inspecting properties.
 Which means you’re unsure what you should be looking out for, and sometimes excitement can take over.
 But there’s no need to worry because here’s what you should look for in property inspections to ensure you don’t have substantial issues in the future.

 What is a home inspection?

 You may be wondering what a home inspection accurately is.
 If so, it’s a comprehensive examination of a property that’s for sale.
 An experienced and highly qualified building inspector will conduct a thorough exam for you and let you know of any issues.
-These inspections contain hundreds of points and items for checking so they can make a professional and adequately informed decision.
+Home inspection services in Melbourne contain hundreds of points and items for checking so they can make a professional and adequately informed decision.

 While it’s crucial to have a professional property inspector asses the home, it’s also good to learn what you should be looking out for yourself.
 After all, you may be inspecting hundreds of properties until you fall in love.

 You must check for any water stains on the walls and ceilings throughout the house because this usually means the home has issues with dampness.
 And when it comes to the wet areas like kitchens and bathrooms, you must check near showers, toilets and baths for any water leaks or moisture invasion.
 It’s not usually a structural problem, but it can be expensive to repair.
 Unfortunately, sometimes people can paint over these stains and issues, so you may miss them, which is why it’s critical to have a professional examine the property.

 Mould is a must to look out for because it can be an indication there’s a bigger problem which often means it will be expensive to fix.
 Mould can get caused by plumbing issues, leaking rooftops, poor ventilation and dampness getting into the house.
 So remember to check for any mould stains in the bathrooms, kitchen, walls and window frames as well.